-The rankings in Figure 2.2 use data that come from the Gallup World Poll (for more information on the Gallup World Poll methodology, see here).
+The rankings in figure 2.2 use data that come from the Gallup World Poll (for more information see the Gallup World Poll methodology).
 The rankings are based on answers to the main life evaluation question asked in the poll.
 This is called the Cantril ladder: it asks respondents to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
 They are then asked to rate their own current lives on that 0 to 10 scale.

-The rankings are from nationally representative samples, for the years 2012-2014.
+The rankings are from nationally representative samples, for the years 2013-2015.
 They are based entirely on the survey scores, using the Gallup weights to make the estimates representative.
-The sub-bars show the estimated extent to which each of six factors - levels of GDP, life expectancy, generosity, social support, freedom, and corruption - contribute to making life evaluations higher in each country than they are in Dystopia.
+The sub-bars show the estimated extent to which each of six factors - levels of GDP, life expectancy, generosity, social support, freedom, and corruption - contribute to making life evaluations higher in each country than they are in Dystopia, a hypothetical country that has values equal to the world's lowest national averages for each of the six factors (see FAQs: What is Dystopia?).
 They have no impact on the total score reported for each country, but instead are just a way of explaining for each country the implications of the model estimated in Table 2.1.
 People often ask why some countries rank higher than others - the sub-bars (including the residuals, which show what is not explained) are an attempt to provide an answer to that question.